-Goal 2

-Family Support: Promote the wellbeing of families to enable them to support their children's learning and development

-- Increase the percentage of parents/guardian who make progress towards completion of an identified Family Self-Sufficiency goal by the end of the program year by 9% from 71% in 2019-2020 to 80% in 2023-2024 - Maintain the percentage of parents/guardians who make progress towards completion of an identified Family Life Practice goal at 90% or higher through the year 2023-2024 - Increase the percentage of families who receive at least one program service, such as emergency assistance, parenting education, asses building, or job training and education services, to promote family outcomes.
+Goal 2 Family Support: Promote the well- being of families to enable them to support their children's learning and development Increase the percentage of parents/guardian who make progress towards completion of an identified Family Self- Sufficiency goal by the end of the program year by 9% from 71% in 2019-2020 to 80% in 2023-2024 Family and Community Support staff engaged families in the goal setting process.
+During the 2021-2022 program year 71% of Family Self Sufficiency.
+Family Self Sufficiency goals may include obtaining a higher level of education, employment or housing.
+Maintain the percentage of parents/guardians who make progress towards completion of an identified Family Life Practice goal at 90% or higher through the year 2023-2024 During the 2021-2022 program year, 93% Family Life Practice Goal were achieved by families.
+Family Life Practice Goals may include setting family routines, positive language skills, attendance and child/parent activities.
+Increase the percentage of families who receive at least one program service, such as emergency assistance, parenting education, asses building, or job training and education services, to promote family outcomes.
 The baseline will be established in 2020-2021 with a percentage increase determined in 2021-2022.
+Increase the average number of services received per family (such as emergency assistance, parenting education, asset building, or job training and education services) to promote family outcomes from 2.7 in 2021-2022 to 3.0 in 2023-2024.
+Family and Community Support staff engaged families toidentify needs and provide services to families.
+During the 2021-2022 program year 97% of families received at least one program service.